magnetotellurics/ModEM/README.md

                      which are always added to the first group of layers at the top of the model.
                    - Coarseness can only change by one level (factor of 2) between adjacent grids.

-    SOMEWHERE NEED TO SAY SOMETHING ABOUT 1D background model for CSEM -- I.e., how to get Dipole1D and install.
-    And how do we deal with makefile, etc. for a version w/o CSEM ????

     4. Package extra features.